 Evidence suggests that the UK is currently suffering from a chronic skills shortage which is holding back the economy (source: BBC news).
 Indeed, many employers report that they increasingly struggle to find people with the right skills, abilities and mindset to fill their vacancies.
-With over 10 million people in the UK (around 20% of the workforce) holding a criminal record, and the majority of these for relatively minor offences, this represents a huge pool of untapped resource and potential talent.
+With more than 11 million people in the UK (around 20% of the workforce) holding a criminal record, and the majority of these for relatively minor offences, this represents a huge pool of untapped resource and potential talent.

 Nacro’s Employer Advice Service

 Nacro is a registered charity that aims to positively change lives, enhance social inclusion and strengthen communities.
 Nacro’s Employer Advice Service gives organisations the confidence to assess and manage risk in relation to the disclosure of criminal records and allegations relating to applicants or existing staff or volunteers.
 This free, confidential advice line offers expert advice and operational support to organisations to help them strike a balance between safeguarding and enabling people with criminal records to have equal access to opportunities.
 For more information contact Nacro’s Employer Advice Service on 0845 600 3194 or email us.

 This course is ideal for anyone involved in making or overseeing recruitment or retention decisions, including hiring managers, designated safeguarding officers and in-house lawyers, across all sectors.

 By the end of this course you’ll have a greater understanding of how you can:

 - Save money on recruitment costs by getting it right first time